MetaDriveScape/Awesome-Generation-Model/VideoGeneration.md

     - `Metrics:` Human Action, Scene, Dynamic Degree, Multiple Objects, and Appearance Style from Vbench, Dynamic Quality from Devil, and GPT4o-MTScore from ChronoMagic
     </details>
 -   `Summay`:They leverage a 3D VAE and an Expert Transformer architecture to generate coherent long-duration videos with significant motion.
 Mixed-duration training and resolution progressive training further enhance the model’s performance and stability.

+### OD-VAE: An Omni-dimensional Video Compressor for Improving Latent Video Diffusion Model
+- `Keypoints:` Latent Video Diffusion Model, VAE
+- `Key Takeaways:`OD-VAE can reconstruct video accurately with additional temporal compres by strong 3D-Causal-CNN architecture.
+They propose a novel tail initialization to exploit the weight of SD-VAE.
+Besides, they propose novel temporal tiling, a split but one-frame overlap inference strategy, enabling OD-VAE to handle videos of arbitrary length with limited GPU memory.

 # HighFidelty
 ### DisCo-Diff: Enhancing Continuous Diffusion Models with Discrete Latents